Cisco ACI

 2. Docker Swarm: Docker Swarm is another popular container scheduler provided by Docker.
 It simplifies container orchestration by leveraging Docker’s ease of use and integrates well with existing workflows.

-3. Apache Mesos: Mesos is a distributed systems kernel that provides a framework for managing and scheduling containers and other types of workloads.
+3. Apache Mesos: Mesos is a distributed systems kernel that provides a framework for managing and scheduling containers and other workloads.
 It offers high scalability and fault tolerance, making it suitable for large-scale deployments.

 Benefits of Container Schedulers: